 After returning to King's Landing from Maidenpool, Ronnet wants to prove his loyalty to King Tommen I Baratheon and vows to bring the head of his uncle Jon to Tommen's small council.
 Ser Kevan Lannister, the regent for Tommen, keeps Ronnet under guard in King's Landing for the time being.

 House Connington at the end of the third century

 The known Conningtons during the timespan of the events described in A Song of Ice and Fire are:

 - Ser Alyn Connington, called "the Pale Griffin."
-A former Lord Commander of the Kingsguard, and one of the best war leaders in the history of the order.
+A famous Lord Commander of the Kingsguard.

 - Ser Ronald Connington, Knight of Griffin's Roost and father of Ronnet